 Day 1.
 Fly at c.11.30am (Turkish Airlines) from London Heathrow to Istanbul.
-Arrive early evening and drive to the historic quarter of Sultanahmet for the first of six nights.
+Arrive early evening and drive to the historic quarter of Sultanahmet for the first of seven nights.

 Day 2.
 A short stroll around the Hippodrome, originally constructed c.
 AD 200 by Septimius Severus and completely rebuilt on a larger scale by Constantine.
+Sokullu Mehmet Paşa Camii was designed by the great imperial architect Sinan and completed in the 1570s.
+The remainder of the day concentrates onByzantine monuments including the sixth-century Hagia Sophia, the mother church of Orthodox Christianity.
 The Byzantine Great Palace is largely lost, but at the Mosaic Museum, a vast expanse of its Roman mosaic pavement can be seen, rich in marvellous domestic detail.
-The remainder of the day concentrates on Byzantine monuments, including the sixthcentury Hagia Sophia, the mother church of Orthodox Christianity, and Hagia Eirene, Church of the Divine Peace.

 Day 3.
 The Topkapı Palace was the Sultan's residence and the political heart of the Ottoman Empire.
 Explore the palace kitchens, courtyards, gardens, pavilions and famous harem, as well as the contents of the Imperial Treasury, with its collection of sacred Islamic relics.
-After lunch we take in the magnificent Sülemaniye Camii, masterpiece of the great architect Sinan.
+Also in the palace grounds, Hagia Eirene, Church of the Divine Peace.
+After lunch we take in the magnificent Sülemaniye Camii, the great masterpiece of Sinan.
 A detour through the Covered Bazaar, trading hub of the Ottomans, takes us to Sinan's exquisite Rüstem Pasha Camii, clad in the finest 16th-century Iznik tilework.